 - The Better Block Foundation will receive $64,250 to develop a “block” demonstration project in collaboration with Forest District residents and TREC members to improve the health, safety, and economic growth of the neighborhood.

-Since the start of the Dallas Catalyst Project in 2018, TREC Foundation has allocated more than $2.5 million and pro bono professional services toward catalytic real estate projects and community engagement initiatives within the Forest District, which is located just south of Downtown Dallas near Fair Park.
+Since the start of the Dallas Catalyst Project in 2018, TREC Community Investors has allocated more than $2.5 million and pro bono professional services toward catalytic real estate projects and community engagement initiatives within the Forest District, which is located just south of Downtown Dallas near Fair Park.